 My Observations

-This is a version of the Dinamica which shares all of the main features but features a fundamental Panarello steam wand instead of a milk carafe, so it’s not for you if you’re looking to be able to just press one button and walk away with your cappuccino.
-If you’re fussy about your cappuccino, latte, and/or flat white, even though, then this might be a better option for you, and it’s cheaper so that’s a bonus.
+This is a version of the Dinamica which shares all of the main features but features a standard Panarello steam wand instead of a milk carafe, so it’s not for you if you’re looking to be able to just press one button and walk away with your cappuccino.
+If you’re fussy about your cappuccino, latte, and/or flat white, although, then this might be a better choice for you, and it’s cheaper so that’s a bonus.

-As I’ve said, milk carafes are healthy for convenience nevertheless they don’t give you the same sort of control over milk texture and temperature that you get from steam wands, and although this is a standard Panarello so it won’t give you control over texture, it will give you control over temperature, and if you slide the Panarello off and use the steam pipe as a steam wand, you’ll have full control over the texture too.
+As I’ve said, milk carafes are healthy for ease of utilize but they don’t give you the same sort of control over milk texture and temperature that you get from steam wands, and even though this is a standard Panarello so it won’t give you control over texture, it will give you control over temperature, and if you slide the Panarello off and work with the steam pipe as a steam wand, you’ll have full control over the texture too.

 DeLonghi Primadonna

-This is DeLonghi’s premium range of bean to cup coffee machines, and as far as I can see these machines have been brewed for those who like to make a statement with their purchases.
-I’m not saying that if you buy among these this is the reason you bought one, nevertheless I reckon it’s the aspect of human nature that the DeLonghi marketing folk have honed in on when developing this range.
+This is DeLonghi’s premium range of bean to cup coffee machines, and as far as I can see these machines have been made for those who like to make a statement with their purchases.
+I’m not saying that if you buy among these this is the reason you bought one, however I reckon it’s the factor of human nature that the DeLonghi marketing folk have honed in on when developing this range.

 All of the DeLonghi Primadonna machines are one touch, fully automatic coffee machines, and they all have fancy features including full colour touch screen displays and connectivity via the De’Longhi coffee app.